 Hormones and genetics

-At the start of puberty, a lot of hormones are released into the body.
-One of these hormones is testosterone.
-Both boys and girls have testosterone and other related hormones called androgens, but boys have more of them.
-Androgens affect oil glands in the skin of the face, neck, back, shoulders and chest.
-They make the glands grow bigger and produce more oil (sebum).
+At the start of puberty, androgen hormones are released into the body.
+Both boys and girls have androgens, but boys have more of them.
+Androgens cause the oil glands in the skin of the face, neck, back, shoulders and chest to enlarge and to produce more oil (sebum).

 Self-help strategies for acne